Hydrogen

 Native hydrogen

-Native hydrogen is produced naturally underground.
+Native hydrogen is produced naturally in the subsurface.
 Its formation requires no critical materials, no anthropogenic energy, and has no impact on available water resources.

 At 45-8 ENERGY, we believe that natural hydrogen is a complementary solution to other low-carbon hydrogen production processes.

-To date, we have identified several areas with high potential in France and Europe.
+To date, we have identified several areas with high potential in France, Europe and United States.

 Local and low-carbon hydrogen